At Richard de Clare Nursery it is important to us that;

 If you wish your child to stay for a lunch following a morning session, you have 2 options.

-- Provide a packed lunch for your child – cost £2.50 (to cover the cost of staff.)
+- Provide a packed lunch for your child at no added cost

 For 30 hour funded children:

 - You may choose to use your funded entitlement for any sessions required.

 - You may also split your child's funding with ONE other provider, as long as a minimum of 15 hours a week is spent in our setting.

 - If you wish your child to be provided with a hot school lunch there is a charge of £2.30.

 - Children are welcome to bring a packed lunch at no added cost